feiskyer/kubernetes/docs/hyperstack/deploy.md

 This document covers the basic depolyment procedure for HyperStack.
 If you are looking for detailed depolyment of kubernetes, refer to [http://kubernetes.io/gettingstarted/](http://kubernetes.io/gettingstarted/).

-## Deploy OpenStack
+## Deploy OpenStack with Ceph

+Since HyperStack is working together with OpenStack, a OpenStack cluster must be deployed first.
 There are a mass of OpenStack deployment solutions, including

 * [OpenStack Installation Guide for Ubuntu 14.04](http://docs.openstack.org/kilo/install-guide/install/apt/content/)
 * [OpenStack Installation Guide for Red Hat](http://docs.openstack.org/kilo/install-guide/install/yum/content/)